tornadoweb/tornado/docs/guide/queues.rst

 A `~Queue` maintains a count of unfinished tasks, which begins at zero.
 `~Queue.put` increments the count; `~Queue.task_done` decrements it.

-In the web-spider example here, when a worker fetches a page it parses the links and puts new ones in the queue, then calls `~Queue.task_done` to decrement the counter once.
+In the web-spider example here, the queue begins containing only base_url.
+When a worker fetches a page it parses the links and puts new ones in the queue, then calls `~Queue.task_done` to decrement the counter once.
 Eventually, a worker fetches a page whose URLs have all been seen before, and there is also no work left in the queue.
 Thus that worker's call to `~Queue.task_done` decrements the counter to zero.
 The main coroutine, which is waiting for `~Queue.join`, is unpaused and finishes.

 .. literalinclude:: ../../demos/webspider/webspider.py
     :start-after: # start-file